Questions about therapy and counselling methods

 What models of therapy do you use?

-I'm an integrative therapist who avoids rigid or dogmatic application of any one of the four main models I've trained in to date.
-Experience has helped me realize that you simply can't expect all clients to respond to one model of therapy.
-So I do my best to tailor the sessions to you, your experiences, and the issues you're bringing to therapy.
+As an integrative therapist I avoid rigid or dogmatic application of any one of the models I've trained in to date.
+Experience has helped me recognize that not all clients respond to the same approach or model of therapy.
+I do my best to tailor sessions to you, your experiences, and the issues you're bringing to therapy.
 I use a combination of best practice approaches drawn from both evidence-based (CBT and ACT) and relational/systemic (Satir and EFFT) frameworks that promote self awareness, self acceptance and emotional resilience in relationships.
-I'm also informed by Response Based Practice (RBP) which directs me to each person's experience of acts of oppression within patriarchal and colonial systems that create barriers to safety and support and cause harm.
+I'm also informed by Response Based Practice (RBP) which directs me to a client's experience of acts of oppression within patriarchal and colonial systems that create barriers to safety and support.
+This approach guides my inquiry about all acts of resistance.
+It widens my view to value a broad repertoire of responses to violence and abuse in intimate partner relationships, in their families, and in communities.

-I've trained extensively in the US and Canada in ACT and CBT.
+I trained in ACT and Relational Frame Theory in the US (Seattle Washington and Portland Oregon) with Steven Hayes PhD and Portland Psychotherapy.
+I completed trainings in CBT in Bellingham WA and in Vancouver with Christine Padesky PhD.
 These were my initial, foundational clinical trainings.
 Over the last half of my career I've trained intensively with Satir Transformational Systemic Therapy (STST) based on the work of Virginia Satir (aka the "Mother of Family Therapy") and Emotion Focused Family Therapy (EFFT).
 My exposure and learnings with Response Based Practice came via my graduate school coursework and MA thesis.
 I now participate in ongoing supervision and consultation groups with an RBP trainer and therapist, and an RBP Team based in Kamloops BC.

 What is ACT?

 ACT is the acronym for Acceptance and Commitment Therapy.
 I like to think of this model as CBT's "creative cousin" because its founders developed mindful and creative approaches to intrusive thoughts, feelings and the myriad ways people experience life's problems.
 The goal of ACT practitioners is "psychological flexibility".
-ACT addresses difficult thoughts and feelings.
-The approach embraces an ethic that we can have difficult and painful thoughts or feelings, but they don't get to have us!
-Similar to CBT, it's a helpful framework for taking a step back and really seeing your thoughts and feelings for what they are: content your mind gets good (sometimes too good) at producing based on experience and exposures, or based on fears of what may or may not happen.
+ACT addresses difficult thoughts and feelings and the often uncomfortable or even painful body sensations that accompany them.
+The approach embraces an ethic that we can have difficult and painful thoughts or feelings, but they don't get to have us.
+It provides helpful frameworks for taking a step back and really seeing your thoughts and feelings for what they are: content your mind gets good (sometimes too good) at producing based on experience and exposures, or based on fears of what may or may not happen.
 In other words, you can feel despair and think despairing thoughts without succumbing to despair by shutting down, or shutting out people who are close to you.
-Difficult emotions are attended to in ACT therapy as something you can be supported to feel without judgement and without resorting to behaviours that trigger you to avoid, placate, or anesthetize thoughts and feelings (eg. using alcohol or drugs, overeating, procrastinating).
-Clients are also helped to "diffuse" rigid thoughts, often expressed as rules and expectations using creative techniques that help them make decisions about which thoughts best fit with their own values.
+Difficult emotions, thoughts and sensations are attended to in ACT therapy as something you can be supported to feel without judgement and without resorting to behaviours that trigger you to avoid, placate, or anesthetize (eg. resorting to using alcohol or drugs, overeating, procrastinating).
+Clients are supported to "diffuse" rigid thoughts, often expressed as rules and expectations using creative techniques that help them make decisions about which thoughts best fit with their own values.
 We don't have to "buy in" to everything we hear in our own heads.
 Not everything we feel or think in a given moment deserves the same weight or trust.
 We can take actions that fit with our values even when they are accompanied by doubt, fear or other difficult emotions.

 Why use ACT in conjunction with other models like Satir Family Therapy and Response Based Practice or EFFT?

 These approaches respect all human responses as part of a person's genuine experience of life, relationships, and themselves.
 Counsellors are encouraged to see problem behaviours as symptoms (observable indicators of struggle and suffering both internally and externally) and not as the primary targets of intervention.
-Those of us who train in and employ these approaches avoid labelling, judging, or pathologizing people and their experiences.
-It's very important to be seen as someone who is trying, striving, and doing what you feel you have to in the face of adversity.
+Those of us who train in and use these approaches avoid labelling, judging, or pathologizing people and their experiences.
+It's very important to be seen as someone who is trying, striving, and doing what you feel you have to do in the face of adversity.
 It's also helpful to place your responses in the wider context of family, community, culture and systems.
-Many people suffer by over-personalizing their experiences; they blame themselves for problems that often include the failure of larger groups or systems.
-Some people hold themselves responsible for the actions of others in ways that cause them more harm than good.
+Many people suffer by over-personalizing their experiences; they blame themselves or hold themselves solely responsible for problems that often include the failure of larger groups or systems.
+Some people hold themselves responsible for the actions of others in ways that cause them more harm.
 Our experiences don't belong only to us.
-They are part of a larger context that includes how we experience ourselves within wider systems and institutions.
+We are all part of families and communities that impact how we experience ourselves, how we evaluate our successes and failures.
 Many people face significant barriers to services and systems because of race, gender or ability.
-These are key factors when determining how best to intervene on a given problem.
+These are key factors when determining how best to intervene on a given problem they are experiencing.
 It's vital that counsellors make an effort to understand the barriers faced by clients in their efforts to heal and help themselves.

 What is EFFT?

 This is the acronym for Emotion Focused Family Therapy.
-Developed as an adjunct to other models of change, EFFT includes effective communication strategies for difficult personal interactions that help people really listen, and respond in ways that make others feel really heard, and really understood.
+Developed as an adjunct to other models of change, EFFT includes communication strategies that help us respond in ways that make others feel really heard, and really understood.
 It helps people diffuse heated emotions and avoid common pitfalls during times of conflict, like resorting to criticism, defensiveness, blaming, shaming, or minimizing.
-Emotion coaching scripts are one EFFT tool that's used to address escalating arguments.
+Emotion coaching scripts are just one EFFT's many tools used to address escalating arguments.
 Research has shown its effectiveness for giving parents a way of responding that diffuses common conflicts with their kids.
 This approach gives parents and caregivers a way to de-escalate arguments.
 Trust builds over time and people often open up more to the influence of others when emotion coaching is used.

 What experience do you have with LGBTQ2IA+ clients?

-I've worked and trained with Queer community members and leaders both in public and private clinical settings, with youth and adults.
-I am cisgendered and consider myself a Queer ally and have completed "Queering your practice" workshops with Our Landing Place, a community of LGBTQ2IA+ clinicians based in PEI who provide guidance, consultation and training to clinicians who work within this diverse community.
-For more info check out ourlandingplace.com.
-Specifically I've worked directly with lesbian couples, gay youth and adults, and transgender youth and young adults.
+I have and continue to work and train with Queer community members and leaders both in public and private clinical settings, with youth and adults.
+I am cisgendered and consider myself a Queer ally.
+I completed "Queering your practice" workshops with Our Landing Place, a community of LGBTQ2IA+ clinicians based in PEI who provide guidance, consultation and training to clinicians who work within this diverse community.
+Specifically I've worked directly with lesbian couples and individuals, gay youth and adults, and transgender youth and young adults.
+For more info, check out ourlandingplace.com.

 Practical Questions (fees, fee coverage, privacy, duty to report, consults etc):